-Optoacoustic Tomography enables the acquisition of images based on optical contrast with a spatial resolution and penetration depth approaching that of ultrasound.
+Photoacoustic imaging (PAI) enables the acquisition of images based on optical contrast with a spatial resolution and penetration depth approaching that of ultrasound.
 Absorption of a nanosecond laser pulse by tissue generates a thermoelastic expansion and results in a detectable ultrasound wave.
-Emerging evidence suggests that Multi Spectral Optoacoustic Tomography (MSOT), referring to optoacoustic tomography performed at multiple wavelengths, can assess tissue vascular function without the need for injectable contrast.
-The differential optical absorption of oxy- and deoxy-haemoglobin enable spectral unmixing of blood hemoglobin concentration and oxygenation in tissue.
-Moreover, MSOT is a relatively low cost imaging modality that can be combined with existing ultrasound systems and therefore holds significant potential as a future clinical tool.
+The differential optical absorption of oxy- and deoxy-haemoglobin enable spectral unmixing of blood haemoglobin concentration and oxygenation in tissue.
+Emerging evidence suggests that we can exploit this capability of PAI to assess tissue vascular function without the need for injectable contrast.
+Moreover, as PAI is a relatively low cost imaging modality that can be combined with existing ultrasound systems, it holds significant potential as a future clinical tool.

-We are working on the technical and biological validation of novel experimental and analytical methodologies for MSOT that provide new opportunities for evaluating cancer prognosis.
+We are working on the technical and biological validation of novel experimental and computational methods for PAI that provide new opportunities for evaluating cancer prognosis.
 This includes the use of light fluence models relevant for application in vivo as well as standardised protocols for contrast enhancement in tumour tissue.
-New fluorescent/optoacoustic contrast agents are also under development.
-We are ensuring biological validation of the available MSOT image features using preclinical models of breast and prostate cancer.
-We expect the use of MSOT to provide us with new insight into process of angiogenesis and mechanisms of response to novel anti-angiogenic therapies.
+A major area of research includes the development of new tissue mimicking phantoms and test methods for standardisation in photoacoustics, which is conducted through IPASC.
+New contrast agents are also under development to provide specific signals for biological processes that do not intrinsically generate optically absorbing molecules within cells.
+By applying these well validated PAI methods in small animal models and in patients, our aim is to generate new insight into process of vessel formation in tumour evolution and mechanisms of response to novel anti-angiogenic therapies.

-Lina Hacker, Emma Brown, Judith Weber, Dr James Joseph, Dr Joanna Brunker.
+Emma Brown, Thomas Else, Lina Hacker, Dr James Joseph, Dr Paul Sweeney.